gigapi/duckdb-gigapi-extension/README.md

 ## Usage

-Once the secret is configured, you can use the `gigapi()` table function to query your data.
-The argument to the function is a standard SQL `SELECT` query string.
+Once the secret is configured, you can query your GigAPI-indexed tables as if they were regular tables directly in DuckDB.
+There are no special functions to call.

 ### Example